Skip to main content

 10.5 Our Privacy Notice summarises how we handle all the types of personal information we collect.
 This includes the legal basis for collecting the information, how the information is processed, how long it is kept for, who it might be shared with, what your rights are in relation to it and the relevant contacts that you might need.

-10.6 In certain cases CIW may participate in or undertake an inspection jointly with other regulatory bodies or agencies, such as the Police or Health and Safety Executive.
+10.6 In certain cases CIW may participate in or undertake an inspection jointly with other regulatory bodies or agencies, such as the Police, Health and Safety Executive or Estyn where relevant.
 Sharing information with these regulatory bodies or agencies is crucial in ensuring effective use of information and resource.
 In these situations, we share information in line with the statutory requirements placed upon us.

 11. Terminology used in this Code